Opinion | Joe Manchin’s new threat to destroy Biden’s agenda is worse than it seems

 It’s galling that the word “climate” appears nowhere in Manchin’s piece, even as he piously suggests he has a divinely inspired reading of what America truly “needs to spend.”
 This is doubly absurd, given that he sternly lectures us about how this spending will imperil our ability to meet “future crises.”

-Newsflash, Senator: The climate crisis is already upon us.
-As an alarming New York Times piece details, it isn’t just that these extreme weather events are revealing how unprepared we are to handle the short term consequences (storms, floods, heat waves, wrecked infrastructure, deaths) of global warming.
+Newsflash, senator: The climate crisis is already upon us.
+As an alarming New York Times piece details, it isn’t just that these extreme weather events are revealing how unprepared we are to handle the short-term consequences (storms, floods, heat waves, wrecked infrastructure, deaths) of global warming.

 Worse, the longer we delay, the harder it will become to get a handle on global warming itself: